jundalisay/superb/content/en/research/indian/idea/chapter-02.md

 Our philosophy penetrates deeper into the ultimate cause of all the manifested effects.
 Matter is the metamorphosed form of <!-- Puruśottama -->The Macrocosmic Nucleus.<!--  – the Nucleus Consciousness existing as the noumenal cause. -->

-Thus, as a result of clash within the material structure, a subtle base is created.
-This in turn leads to the formation of crude mind or unit mindstuff, which has neither ego <!-- (“I do” or second mental subjectivity) --> nor self-identity. <!--  the first mental subjectivity (“I am”).  -->
+**Thus, as a result of clash within the material structure, a subtle base is created.**
+- This in turn leads to the formation of crude mind or unit mindstuff, which has neither ego <!-- (“I do” or second mental subjectivity) --> nor self-identity. <!--  the first mental subjectivity (“I am”).  -->

 Within the unit living structure, <!-- práńáh --> the vital energy transmits its own wavelength just as the unit mind transmits its own.

-The parallelism of these waves leads to the cooperative functioning which the living being uses as it proceeds towards the destined path of pratisaiṋcara.
+The parallelism of these waves leads to the cooperative functioning which the living being uses as it goes through subtilification. <!-- proceeds towards the destined path of pratisaiṋcara. -->

 In the initial stage of mind-creation, living structures have an underdeveloped ego.
-This prevents them from functioning independently.
-They work according to the will of the Macrocosmic Identity. <!--  Cosmic “I”. -->
+- This prevents them from functioning independently.
+- They work according to the ego or will of the Macrocosmic Identity. <!--  Cosmic “I”. -->

-Macrocosm's applied will gives momentum (saḿvega) to the crude mind.
-It supplies requisite force to  move along pratisaiṋcara.
+Macrocosm's applied will gives momentum <!-- (saḿvega) --> to the crude mind.
+- It supplies requisite force to move along subtilification<!-- pratisaiṋcara -->.

-On the path of pratisaiṋcara, the attraction of Vidyámáyá increases.
-The unit mindstuff marches towards the Macrocosmic Nucleus<!--  Puruśottama -->.
+On the path of subtilification<!--  pratisaiṋcara -->, the attraction to the Nucleus (Vidyámáyá) increases.
+- The unit mindstuff then marches towards the Macrocosmic Nucleus<!--  Puruśottama -->.

 Biologically, this means that life evolved from organic matter.
-It is gradually transformed into higher and higher species, such as animals, vertebrates, mammals, etc.
+- It is gradually transformed into higher and higher species, such as animals, vertebrates, mammals, etc.